anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ## Adding a printer

 ::: tip
-Before connecting your printer to Aura.Connect make sure it's connected to the internet.
-For more information see [Wi-Fi Connection](https://support.anisoprint.com/composer/manual/#wi-fi-connection)
+Before connecting your printer to Aura.Connect make sure it has network capabilities, compatible firmware and is connected to the internet.
+For more information see [Compatible hardware and printer firmware](/aura-connect/before-you-start/#compatible-hardware-and-printer-firmware) and [Wi-Fi Connection](https://support.anisoprint.com/composer/manual/#wi-fi-connection)
 :::

 One of the things Aura.Connect does, is it helps you to remotely operate and monitor printers owned by your company.
 For that, Aura.Connect needs to be linked to your physcial printers.